 In Jesus’ day, if you were a man, who your ancestors were was very important.
 For women, their value came as a result of the sons she bore.
 One day, Jesus was addressing a crowd about the tendency of man to quickly lose his resolve to change, or reform, his ways.

-“As Jesus was saying these things, a woman in the crowd called out, ‘Blessed is the mother who gave You birth and nursed You.’”
-(Luke 11:27 NIV).
+“As Jesus was saying these things, a woman in the crowd called out, ‘Blessed is the mother who gave You birth and nursed You.’
+Jesus replied, ‘But even more blessed are all who hear the Word of God and put it into practice.’”
+(Luke 11:27-28 NIV).

-When Jesus gave the response that He did in Luke 11:28, He was not being disrespectful to His mother or diminishing her value.
+When Jesus gave the response that He did, He was not being disrespectful to His mother or diminishing her value.
 He was pointing out that obedience to God is more important than anything in our lives.

-Putting your obedience to God to work is not complicated, nor does it have to be time consuming, but the notion that we can obey God’s Word without that Word translating into some form of action on our part is one that we must set aside.
+Putting your obedience to God to work is not complicated, nor does it have to be time consuming, but the notion that we can obey God’s Word without that Word translating into some form of action on our part is a notion that must bet set aside.